-To limit euro cash flow to Russia, EU persons are prohibited to sell, supply, transfer or export euro banknotes to Russia and Russian persons and entities, including the government and the Central Bank of Russia, or for use in Russia.
-Nevertheless, exceptions exist for personal use and diplomatic missions.
+EU persons are prohibited to sell, supply, transfer or export banknotes denominated in any official currency of a Member State to Russia and Russian persons and entities, including the Russian Government and the Central Bank of Russia, or for use in Russia.
+Exceptions apply for personal use and diplomatic missions.